“I can’t believe they won’t eat that now.”

 It’s no wonder that they aren’t eaten much.

-Offer it 10-20 times before they’ll take it.
+It takes 10-30 presentations for a child to try a new food or re-try and old food.
 Yep, anywhere in that range depending on your toddler.
 Just keep in mind lots of parents aren’t patient enough.

 The average amount of neutral exposures given to children is three before parents decide the food won’t be included in the child’s diet.